MIT-LCP/mimic-code/buildmimic/apache-drill/README.md

 ## Notes

 * NOTEEVENTS : To be loaded there is two fixes:
-  * Drill does not accept newlines in text fields (it actually splits csv based on newlines to parallelize reading processes)
+  * Drill does not accept newlines in text fields (it actually splits csv based on newlines to parallelize reading processes)then replace \n with <b> by example or remove them before loading the csv
   * Drill has a bug when a double quote is the last character of a text field.
 Row_ID 387846, 982481, 1008470, 1036580 has in there DESCRIPTION field such case.
 Remove it and drill will be able to load NOTEEVENTS
   * For now, Drill does not have a regex operator(not a ANSI SQL).
 However it exists a function that cover this needs at : https://github.com/parisni/drill-simple-contains
-* PRESCRIPTIONS cannot be loaded.
-For unknown reason, probably my bad.
 * Example of query: SELECT * FROM dfs.mimiciii.`CHARTEVENTS` LIMIT 10;